 While arguably looking a little outdated stood next to the more recently redesigned Play:5, the Play:1’s solid, sleek design stands the test of time.

 The Bose SoundLink Revolve+ II is not fully waterproof, but it’s water-resistant and can withstand water raining down on it at a moderate flow rate of 12.5L/min before damage is done.
-In addition, the first “5” in the IP55 rating means that the speaker is dustproof as well, so take it to the beach and you shouldn’t have to bother about sand getting into its ports or anything like that.
+In addition, the first “5” in the IP55 rating means that the speaker is dustproof, so take it to the beach, and you shouldn’t have to bother about sand getting into its ports or anything like that.

 Best Portable Speakers for College Dorm – Buying Guide

 Portable speakers are a must-have if you’re a college student.
-Music is a big part of college life and with all the studying, you need to relieve some stress.
-Portable speakers are a great way to do that and they’re a lot of fun.
-They’re also useful for a lot of other things and can be a great investment.
+Music is a big part of college life, and you need to relieve some stress with all the studying.
+Portable speakers are a great way to do that, and they’re a lot of fun.
+They’re also useful for many other things and can be a great investment.
 But because there are a lot of different portable speakers out there, it might not be easy to find the right speaker for you, especially if you’re new to the market.
 This guide will help you find the right portable speaker for you.

-Let’s face it: no matter how advanced our HD gear or the Internet connections available in today’s age, there are always a few things that we must come to terms with.
-As students and consumers alike, we may love being able to enjoy an enormous and high definition screen in our own living rooms at home, but there are also problems when it comes down to watching movies on a high definition screen the size of a small theater in your very own dorm room set up each and every day since they don’t get replaced once they go out-of-date.
+Let’s face it: no matter how advanced our HD gear or the Internet connections are available in today’s age, there are always a few things that we must come to terms with.
+As students and consumers alike, we may love enjoying an enormous and high-definition screen in our living rooms at home.
+Still, there are problems when it comes down to watching movies on a high-definition screen the size of a small theatre in your dorm room set up each day since they don’t get replaced once they go out-of-date.

-It’s important for university students living in the dorms to have a space with the technology needed to entertain their guests or themselves.
-Having a TV is only one piece of the puzzle, as streaming devices and wireless speakers are also required equipment!
-Since TVs aren’t built to be small, we’ve put together a guide that includes some of the best home theater products on the market today to help you find the right one for your space in many different sizes and price points.
+It’s important for university students living in dorms to have a space with the technology needed to entertain their guests or themselves.
+A TV is only one piece of the puzzle, as streaming devices and wireless speakers are also required equipment!
+Since TVs aren’t built to be small, we’ve put together a guide that includes some of the best home theatre products today to help you find the right one for your space in many different sizes and price points.

 Bring your favorite sound system to the next level with technology.
 Most components of all-in-one home audio systems have Bluetooth built-in for streaming music.

-You can wirelessly distribute the music being played on one speaker in your home wirelessly to other speakers and system components within your home.
+You can wirelessly distribute the music on one speaker in your home to other speakers and system components within your home.

-One of the many benefits of a Bluetooth speaker with a built-in recharger is the fact that it can charge your smartphone and tablet.
+One of the many benefits of a Bluetooth speaker with a built-in recharger is that it can charge your smartphone and tablet.
 This is ideal for long flights and overnight camping trips.

-Bluetooth speakers work as speakerphones, so you can have hands-free conversations.
+Bluetooth speakers work as speakerphones so that you can have hands-free conversations.
 When your paired smartphone rings, the speaker automatically answers the call.

-Some speakers, when connected to a home audio system, can be a regular portable speaker when you’re out but also enable multi-room sound once it’s at home.
+When connected to a home audio system, some speakers can be regular portable speakers when you’re out but also enable multi-room sound once it’s at home.